 In Babylonia, and in the nation of Assyria, she was known as “ISHTAR” The Phoenicians called her “ASTARTE”.
 The Israelites knew her as “ASHTORETH”.

-Diana was also the goddess of the Latin commonwealth where She rule with Her brother Lucifer.
+Diana was also the goddess of the Latin commonwealth, where She rules with Her brother Lucifer.
 Lucifer being a Latin word for “Light Bringer”.

-In other versions of this myth we find the similarities the Christain tales take as their own in attempts to dispel the Goddess.
+In other versions of this myth, we find the similarities the Christian tales take as their own in attempts to dispel the Goddess.

 The second being Goddess Diana also sends Her daughter Aradia to live as a mortal and save the misfortunate people of Earth as does God send His son Jesus to live as a mortal and save the people.